Bespi123/Satellite_Attitude_Control/README.md

 To run the simulations, execute the 'eqestate.slx' file without adding the Scrips folder into the MATLAB path.

 ### Comparisson between Linear and non-linear model
 The graphs presented in the article 'Low-cost Test System for 1U CubeSat Attitude Control with Reaction Wheels' with DOI: 10.1109/ARGENCON55245.2022.9940099.
-Specifically on Fig. 3 can be obtained by running 'Comparison.slx'.
+Specifically on Fig. 3 can be obtained by running 'Simulink\Linear_model\comparison\Comparison.slx'.

 ## Control Laws
 The following control laws are implemented and compared in this study: